jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 video driver is not reporting the coordinates quite correctly or a hardware problem, e.g. video chipset (firmware) etc. Or even just from the parallax of your working postition.
-Parallax is present in tablet pc's and Cintiq's because the digitizer and LCD screen are two separate devices layered on each other, so there is some physical depth inherent in the combination of the devices.
+Parallax is present in tablet PC's and Cintiq's because the digitizer and LCD screen are two separate devices layered on each other, so there is some physical depth inherent in the combination of the devices.

-The default coordinate settings for your tablet or tablet pc that are used by the Wacom drivers are usually accurate.
+The default coordinate settings for your tablet or tablet PC that are used by the Wacom drivers are usually accurate.
 The Wacom USB kernel driver supplies the default USB Wacom Tablet Area values for each model to the [xf86-input-wacom](xf86-input-wacom "wikilink") X driver.
 The X driver then scales the tablet's bottomX & Y to the screen if the tablet and screen do not have a 1:1 ratio.
 The X driver also handles translation into the resolution the X server uses (points/meter).
-With Wacom Serial tablet pc's (ISDV4 devices) it's a different story because there is only "one model" and querying the tablet (isdv4GetRanges) returns the Wacom Tablet Area values.
+With Wacom Serial tablet PC's (ISDV4 devices) it's a different story because there is only "one model" and querying the tablet (isdv4GetRanges) returns the Wacom Tablet Area values.
 In the previous driver ([linuxwacom](linuxwacom "wikilink")) the Wacom Serial graphics tablet's Wacom Tablet Area values were defined in the X driver, like usb tablets in the kernel driver.

-Fortunately the xf86-input-wacom X driver allows the user to over ride the default values with user specified settings when needed.
+Fortunately the xf86-input-wacom X driver allows the user to override the default values with user specified settings when needed.
 Wacom USB graphics tablets also may want to use the [xsetwacom](xsetwacom "wikilink") or [static